 The OSR website provides case studies showing how departments are implementing the practices that support the quality principles.

-For further information, you can also view a video introducing the Quality pillar of the Code of Practice.
+For further information, watch a video introducing the quality pillar of the Code of Practice.

 The GSS Quality Strategy was launched in June 2019.
 It is a two year strategy which sets out actions to address key quality challenges and improve quality across the GSS.
 The strategy was developed by the GSS Quality Centre in collaboration with the GSS.